oam-dev/rudr/docs/how-to/using_scylla.md

 Traits can be selected by the application operator as they are implemented as CRDs predefined by the platform operator.

-Currently we only have three traits but have plans add more in the near future.
+Currently we only have several traits but have plans add more in the near future.
 We encourage submitting PRs on Open Application Model if you feel like you have a good idea for a trait that could be broadly used by others.

 `kubectl get traits` returns the traits the platform supports.